revbayes/revbayes.github.io/tutorials/ctmc/index.md

 moves[mvi++] = mvSPR(topology, weight=1.0)
 ```

 The weight specifies how often the move will be applied either on average per iteration or relative to all other moves.
-Have a look at the MCMC Diagnosis tutorial for more details about moves and MCMC strategies (found in [Tutorials]({{site.baseurl}}{% link tutorials/index.md %})).
+Have a look at the MCMC Diagnosis tutorial for more details about moves and MCMC strategies (found in {% page_ref tutorials %}).

 Next we have to create a stochastic node for each of the $2N - 3$ branches in our tree (where $N=$ `n_species`).
 We can do this using a `for` loop — this is a plate in our graphical model.
 In this loop, we can create each of the branch-length nodes and assign each move.
 Copy this entire block of `Rev` code into the console: